andreped/transcribe.io/README.md

 </div>

 **transcribe.io** is a cross-platform audio transcription app built with .NET MAUI and C#.
-It enables users to record audio or select audio files and transcribe them using on-device machine learning models.
+It enables users to record audio and transcribe them using on-device machine learning models.

 ## Features